Dishoungh/software_engineering_project/README.md

 Next Milestones:
 - Add player and zombie attributes such as health: Zombies should die when shot down and player should die when health is 0.

-- Make finishing touches to the map and change camera values
+- Make finishing touches to the map and change camera values and have the game play music

 - Add a menu for the user after the player dies to either restart or quit the game.